They cannot be constructed, they serve no practical purpose, they are mysterious and baffling; welcome to the strange world of Impossible Objects.

 Maurits Cornelis Escher was a Dutch born artist and graphic designer, who liked to incorporate mathematical principles into his work.

 Born in 1898 in Leeuwarden, Escher was a sickly child, and something of a loner.
-He showed an aptitude for drawing, but was a lacklustre student.
+He showed an aptitude for drawing from a young age, but was a lacklustre student.

 Placed in a technical college when he was 13, Escher was to be trained as a draftsman.
 But he failed most of his subjects, and soon switched to the Haarlem School of Architecture and Decorative Arts, where he studied graphic design.